-Thorlabs' Littman configuration kits, which share many components with the Littrow kits, are available with a 1550 or 1900 nm gain element.
-The design difference between Littman and Littrow configurations is the wavelength selection mechanism (see the Cavity Configuration tab for more information).
-Unlike the Littrow configuration, the Littman configuration has a fixed grating angle.
+Thorlabs' Littman configuration kit is available with a 1550 nm gain element and has a fixed grating angle.
 Light diffracted from the grating is then reflected off of a mirror, diffracted a second time by the grating, and coupled back into the gain element.
 Since light undergoes diffraction twice in this configuration, this laser cavity configuration typically offers narrower linewidths while sacrificing power and tuning range.